JustinLzc/JustinLzc/README.md

 My journey into tech started with self-directed learning in programming and data science.
 This led me to pursue graduate studies to deepen my skills.
 I'm motivated by tackling challenges through a combination of creativity and analytical thinking.

-I'm from Malaysia but currently based in Leeds.
 I'm multilingual and can speak Chinese, English, and Malay fluently.

 __Skills__ :books: